pclubiitk/pclub-website/_posts/2025-07-29-graphics-roadmap.md

 Without a subgroup being explicitly mentioned, if a software is called software rasteriser, it tends to be a cheap and resource efficient rasteriser which heavily approximates physical reality by clever techniques.
 During its development, you'll likely encounter and implement basic lighting and shading models such as Ambient, Diffuse, and Specular (like Phong or Blinn-Phong) to give surfaces a sense of depth and interaction with light.
 Writing a software rasteriser motivates the necessity for GPU based APIs like OpenGL, Vulkan, Metal, directX and webGPU.
-Ideally, it's better to implement features by thinking from first principles and I'd recommend Sebastian Lague for the same, and look around for algorithms from wikipedia or from HDMD book (see Links section).
+Ideally, it's better to implement features by thinking from first principles and I'd recommend Sebastian Lague for the same, and look around for algorithms from Wikipedia or from HDMD book (see Links section).
 Another comprehensive source is the [Tiny Renderer Wiki](https://github.com/ssloy/tinyrenderer/wiki/Lesson-0:-getting-started).

 <div id='id-Pathtracer'></div>